SAP-samples/service-cloud-ms-teams-integration/documentation/step2/botsso.md

 2. Give an appropriate name for the app, and set "Redirect URI" to `https://token.botframework.com/.auth/web/redirect`.
 Click on "Register".
    ![App Registration Form](./images/app-registration-form.png)

 3. Note down "Application ID" and "Tenant ID", found in the "Overview" section of the app.
-These values are reuiqred to setup OAuth Connection in Bot.
+These values are required to setup OAuth Connection in Bot.
    ![App Overview](./images/app-overview.png)

 4. Create a "Client Secret" by clicking on "New client secret" in the "Certificates & secrets" section of the app.
 Set the validity to maximum available value and click on "Save".
 Note down the "Value" of newly created client secret.